logant547/SDIS-for-Ubuntu-and-Debian-based-systems/README.md

 # SDIS (Simple Driver Installation Scripts)

 # Thanks to tomaspinho for the original code!
-# NOTE: These steps were created assuming you're using the GNOME desktop, Nautilus file browser and GNOME Terminal.
+# NOTE: These steps were created assuming you're using Ubuntu or Debian with the GNOME desktop, Nautilus file browser and GNOME Terminal.
 The instructions may be different for other distros and desktops.

 # HOW TO INSTALL:
 # 1: Download the .sh file for your operating system/distro and save it in your home folder.